KhaderMohammad/logitech/README.md

 google

-commited with the new file for the logitech.
+commited with the new file for the logitech

+new test-1 file added to the system